SavvyPlus/wiki4/superset-kubernetes.md

 ## Deploying ExternalDNS for Kubernetes

-From the top level of the git repository
+From the top level of the git repository:

 * `sudo docker run -v $(pwd)/k8s:/files -it savvybi/superset-cluster-kops:0.1`
 * `kops export kubecfg --name=${NAME}`